HimoriK/book/src/ch03-03-how-functions-work.md

 in the format string.

 In function signatures, you *must* declare the type of each parameter.
-This is a deliberate decision in Rust’s design: requiring type annotations in function definitions means the compiler almost never needs you to use them elsewhere in the code to figure out what type you mean.
-The compiler is also able to give more helpful error messages if it knows what types the function expects.
+This is a deliberate decision in Rust’s design.

 When defining multiple parameters, separate the parameter declarations with commas, like this: